-Six week old Sasha has been brought to your emergency department because she won’t stop crying.
-As the nurses handover her chart they roll their eyes, “This is the third time her Mum has brought her in.
+Six-week-old Sasha has been brought to your emergency department because she won’t stop crying.
+As the nurses handover her chart they catch your eye, “This is the third time her mum has brought her in.
 There’s nothing wrong with the baby.
-Why don’t you see her quickly and get rid of them?”
+Why don’t you find out how the mum is coping?”

-- Doctors in the emergency department are ideally placed to recognise postnatal depression (PND).
+Doctors and nurses in the emergency department are ideally placed to recognise postnatal depression (PND).